Circom language tutorial with circomlib walkthrough

 Here we are saying we know x, such that 5x = out, where out is public.
 So if out is 100, we expect x to be 20 right?
 If we look at the R1CS, we see it is in fact empty, no constraints are created!

-This is because although <== is a constraint, the constraint it generates is not a quadratic constraint, it is multiplication by a constant.
+This is because although <== is a constraint, the compiler optimizer eliminates constraints that don’t have a multiplication in them.

-When we compile the circuit to R1CS, we see it is empty!
+When we compile the circuit to R1CS, we see it is empty.

 (base) ➜ hello-circom circom footgun.circom --r1cs